Shunazo/Shunazo/README.md

-Hello, I'm Abel!
+# Hello, I'm Abel! 👋

--I have been an aspiring Software Developer since 2023 💻.
+- I have been an aspiring Software Developer since 2023 💻.

--Been a Gamer since i learned what a computer was.
+- Been a Gamer since I learned what a computer was.

--I spend most of my time reading.
+- I spend a lot of my time reading.

--I speak english and spanish.
+- I speak english and spanish.

-⚒ My Skills
+## ⚒ My Skills

--JavaScript

--Node

--Express
+- JavaScript

+- Node

+- Express

--React (Currently learning)
+- React (Currently learning)

--C#

-You can hit me up over [Email](abeljunior0907@gmail.com)
+You can reach me at: [Email](abeljunior0907@gmail.com)